Revenue management

 A Revenue Management System (RMS) optimizes occupancy and rates to achieve maximum total revenue for a property.
 To do this, a Revenue management integration fetches information about reservations, revenue and pricing from Mews, and then based on this data may recommend new rates, or directly update the rates, and estimates future revenue and occupancy.
 In bigger properties, there may be more than 50,000 reservations in a year, so it is necessary to limit operations in terms of potential data size, in order to avoid timeouts, network errors, etc. A recommended approach for implementing a Revenue management integration is described below.
 Following these guidelines should ensure that both our servers and those of the RMS are not unnecessarily overburdened.

-Data export: See also Bulk data export below.
+Data export: See also below.

 An initial data pull is performed once when setting up the connection, because the RMS needs to obtain historical data on which to base its calculations.

 .
 That will give you all reservations with an arrival time colliding with the selected interval.
 The optimum size of the batches depends on the size of the property and its occupancy, but in general weekly batches are recommended and will work well even for big hotels of 1000+ units.
-For example, in order to get reservations for the past year, the RMS should call Get all reservations sequentially 52 times, with one call for each week in the past year.
+For example, in order to get reservations for the past year, the RMS should call sequentially 52 times, with one call for each week in the past year.
 That would give the RMS all reservations that have an arrival within the past year.

 'How to' use case